oxy-compsci/tech-in-the-news/README.md

   Space Technology Mission Directorate (STMD) at NASA’s Headquarters in Washington, which manages the new opportunities.
 More than half a billion dollars have been awarded to 50 projects since NASA announced the first Tipping Point opportunity in 2015.
-Space technologies advanced through this funding are now part of current and future mission plans.
+Space x  technologies advanced through this funding are now part of current and future mission plans.